ChanMeng666/sanicle-cloud/README.md

 - **Menopause Support**: Resources and guidance for navigating menopause in the workplace
 - **Mental Health Integration**: Support for psychological aspects connected to hormonal health
 - **Educational Resources**: Access to information about women's health topics
+- **Health Tracking**: Tools to monitor and manage hormonal health cycles

 ### For HR Managers